GadiGirl/police-robot/README.md

 # police-robot
 딥러닝 기반 방범 서비스 로봇

-# Speech Emotion Recognition with RAVDESS Dataset
+# Speech Emotion Recognition with Multiple Dataset

 This project aims to develop a **speech emotion recognition system** using the multiple datasets.
 Additionally, it includes a real-time audio recording module that uploads audio files to Google Drive.
 The system processes audio files to extract key features such as waveforms and spectrograms, which are later used for deep learning-based emotion classification.
 Dataset Information

 Below is the information on the additional datasets used:
 ## **Dataset**

 1.RAVDESS
 We use the [RAVDESS Emotional Speech Audio dataset](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio), which contains high-quality audio recordings labeled with eight emotions:
 - **Neutral**